Rokucraft/RokuWiki/docs/server-related/roles.md

 - **Artists** are a team of talented people who work on many things such as textures, models, skins and more!

 - **Scroll Keepers** handle many things related to our bending systems.
 They organize tournaments, discuss improvements to the system, help test experimental abilities and sometimes develop abilities themselves.

-- **Lore Keepers** are responsible for discussing and writing new lore, as well as creating and making ideas for many things to do with roleplay.

 ## Staff Roles